GoogleCloudPlatform/gke-migration-to-containers/README-QWIKLABS.md

 ***What you'll learn***
 This project demonstrates migrating a simple Python application named [Prime-flask](container/prime-flask-server.py) to:

-1. A legacy deployment (Debian VM) where [Prime-flask](container/prime-flask-server.py) is deployed as the only application, much like a traditional application is run in an on-premises datacenter
+1. A [virtual machine (Debian VM)](https://cloud.google.com/compute/docs/instances/) where [Prime-flask](container/prime-flask-server.py) is deployed as the only application, much like a traditional application is run in an on-premises datacenter

 1. A containerized version of [Prime-flask](container/prime-flask-server.py) is deployed on [Container-Optimized OS (COS)](https://cloud.google.com/container-optimized-os/)